arsenicbreaker/progress-log/README.md

 - Function
 - Method and Property
 - Array
-- Leetcode (This folder contains my Java solutions to various some problems)
+- Leetcode (This folder contains my Java solutions) from hackerrank, leetcode, or my lecturer assignment

 ## 📌 note